Medicare

 To decide whether to enroll in a Medicare Advantage plan (HMO, PPO, or Special Needs) or remain in Original Medicare, evaluate the pros and cons.

-• An HMO limits you to the doctors, hospitals, and health- care providers that have signed contracts with that plan.
+An HMO limits an individual to the doctors, hospitals, and healthcare providers that have signed contracts with that plan.
 A PPO allows nonparticipating physician visits with a higher copayment.
-Original Medicare allows your choice, of physicians, hospitals, and other providers, and covers eligible services anywhere in the U.S.
+Original Medicare allows a choice, of physicians, hospitals, and other providers, and covers eligible services anywhere in the U.S as long as the facility or provider accepts Medicare.

-• Check with all your doctors, specialist(s), and hospital(s) to find out whether they are members of the Medicare Advantage plan you are considering.
-You may have to change your primary care doctor or specialist if he or she is not affiliated with the plan.
-If your doctor leaves the plan, you will need to find a physician who participates.
+• Check with all doctors, specialist(s), hospital(s), other providers of health services, and pharmacies to find out whether they are members of the Medicare Advantage plan being considered.
+If the provider is not affiliated with the plan, or leaves the plan, their services will not be covered.

 • Medical expenses are more predictable under Medigap and Medicare Advantage plans because monthly premiums and deductibles are known in advance.

-• Benefits, premiums, copayments, and medical providers included in Medicare Advantage plans may change annually, as will the plans available in our area.
+• Benefits, premiums, copayments, and medical providers included in Medicare Advantage plans may change annually, as well as the plans available in the area.

 • When comparing Medicare Advantage plans, compare copayments, premiums, and added benefits and their costs and limits.
 For example, what medicines are covered?
 What is the copay for hospital or nursing home stays?

-If you join a Medicare Advantage plan and drop your Medigap policy, you may have Medigap protections that allow a return to your old policy (possibly at a higher cost) or to buy a new one if you choose to leave your Medicare Advantage plan or other Medicare plan within the first year.
+If an individual joins a Medicare Advantage plan and drops a Medigap policy, there may be Medigap protections that allow a return to the old policy (possibly at a higher cost) or to buy a new one if the choice to leave the Medicare Advantage plan or other Medicare plan occurs within the first year.
+Always check with the supplement plan before changing to understand options.